matheusjgsantos/rpmc_lights/Readme.md

-# rpmc_lights
-Simple tool for testing RPMC leds
+h2 rpmc_leds - Simple too to test the RPMC lights

 Requires the WiringPi library, which can be cloned from https://github.com/WiringPi/WiringPi